forkphorus/sb-downloader/README.md

 // The title couldn't be found, this will be an empty string.
 It is your job to handle that and default to
 // a different title, such as the project ID. const title = project.title;

+// This method fetches the project's public data from api.scratch.mit.edu/projects/id.
+// We use it internally for fetching project tokens and titles.
+We export it in case you find it useful too. const metadata = await SBDL.getProjectMetadata('60917032');
 ```

+For a much more thorough example, see `index.html`.

+## Privacy

+In Node.js, .sb downloader will only talk directly to the Scratch API.

+In browsers, in order to access the project token and title, .sb downloader may send the project ID to a server under our control as it can't directly access certain Scratch APIs.
+The ID may be recorded for up to 24 hours for caching purposes only.